lvgl/lvgl/docs/overview/object.md

 ### Create and delete objects

 In LVGL objects can be created and deleted dynamically in run time.
-It means only the currently created (exisiting) objects consume RAM.
+It means only the currently created (existing) objects consume RAM.

 It allows to create a screen just when a button is clicked to open it.
 A delete the screen when a new screen is loaded.

-Or the UI can be created based on the current enviroment of the device.
+Or the UI can be created based on the current environment of the device.
 For example create meter, charts, bars, slider etc according to the currently attached sensors.

-Every widget has its own **create** function with a protype like this:
+Every widget has its own **create** function with a prototype like this:
 ```c
 lv_obj_t * lv_<widget>_create(lv_obj_t * parent, <other paramaters if any>);
 ```

-In most of the cases the create functions have only a *parent* paramter that tells on which object create the new widget.
+In most of the cases the create functions have only a *parent* parameter that tells on which object create the new widget.

-The return value is a poinr to the created oject with `lv_obj_t *` type.
+The return value is a pointer to the created object with `lv_obj_t *` type.

 There is a common **delete** function for all object types.
 It deletes the object and all of its children.